DavidRico/tool-test/README.md

 It holds a reference to a csv file that should contain the names and prices of the characters, provided by the design team.
 It also holds a reference to a scriptable object containing the store items (the store used to be in a singleton in the scene, but moving it into a scriptable object means the user doesn't have to save the scene every time a new character is added or edited).

-Last, there are some fields to edit the default values that the character creation window will show for character collider height and radius.
+Next, there are some fields to edit the default values that the character creation window will show for character collider height and radius, and the folders where the materials and prefabs will be saved.